-- INTINT Next, we will ask where [you/members of your household] currently use the Internet.
+INTINT Next, we will ask where [you/members of your household] currently use the Internet.
 Please focus on places where [you/members of your household] have used the Internet at least occasionally during the past six months.
-People can use the Internet in many places, such as at work, school, or a library.
-Internet use includes a wide variety of activities, from checking email or browsing the Web to watching videos or using mobile apps.
-We are interested in all forms of Internet use on all devices, including the ones we just discussed. - INHOME[Do you/Does anyone in this household, including you,] use the Internet at home?All householdsThis includes accessing the Internet with a cell phone, computer, tablet, or other device.
+Internet use includes a wide variety of activities on all devices, from checking email or browsing the Web to watching videos or using mobile apps.

+INHOME [Do you/Does anyone in this household, including you,] use the Internet at home?
+This includes accessing the Internet with a cell phone, computer, tablet, or other device.
 (If yes & is multi-person household) Who is that?

-If any PEMLR[1-16] == 1 or 2 (anyone in the household is employed), go to INWORK Else go to INSCHL
+If any PEMLR[1-16] == 1 or 2 (anyone in the household is employed), go to INWORK Else go to INSCHL employed person Enter persons by line number (1-16)

-INWORK What about at work?
-[Do you/Does anyone in this household] use the Internet at work?
+INWORK [Do you/Does anyone in this household] use the Internet at work?
 Do not include work from home.
-(If yes & is multi-person household) Who HHs w/ at least 1 is that?

-INSCHL What about at school?
-[Do you/Does anyone in this household] use the Internet at school?
-Please [only include use at school as a student/count students only], and do not include taking online classes from a location other than a school campus.
 (If yes & is multi-person household) Who is that?

+INSCHL [Do you/Does anyone in this household] use the Internet at school?
+Please [only include use at school as a student/count students only].
+Do not include taking online classes from a location other than a school campus.
+(If yes & is multiperson household) Who is that?